 This nonverbal cue will increase active listening and engagement.
 Using purposeful leans during conversations fosters camaraderie, encouragement and agreement.

 Imagine you just walked into a networking event or party and you know no one.
 You are trying to decide if you should approach a group or wait for someone to approach you.
 What do you do?
 Use the power of nonverbal!

 Our body loves to move towards things we like—people, ideas, objects.
 And so our toes often show our intention.
 If you’re waiting to be approached, direct your toes towards the open room.
 This positioning shows that you are ready and available for a conversation.

 If you want to join a group of people already in conversation, check out their feet.
 If one or several people have their toes pointed out of the circle, it either means that they will be leaving the group conversation (allowing a space for you to approach) or they are open to others joining.

 The most important thing is to realize that you have great power in your nonverbal messages.
 Don’t miss them and don’t waste them!
 Pick one of these cues to work on each week for the next 5 weeks and see how your interactions change.

 Vanessa Van Edwards is lead investigator at the Science of People—a human behavior research lab.
 As a published author and speaker, she runs original research experiments on body language and people skills at ScienceofPeople.com.
-Her latest book, Captivate, was chosen as one of Apple’s Most Anticipated Books of 2017.
+Her book, Captivate, was chosen as one of Apple’s Most Anticipated Books of 2017.